hgoldstein95/hgoldstein95.github.io/_posts/2017-05-26-sitcoms-and-compilers.md

 though it is statically typed with a very powerful type system, Haskell types can't depend on program values.

+Idris, on the other hand, has a totality checker, which means that it can tell if a program will terminate or not.
+Obviously, a completely correct totality checker would solve the halting problem, but it turns out that writing a *mostly* correct totality checker is possible, using the right heuristics.
+In the case of Idris, the totality checker decides if a program *might not* halt, occasionally drawing an overly conservative conclusion.
+If the programmer is confident that his or her program does, in fact, halt, he or she can provide a proof that it does.
+Also, if a program is supposed to loop forever (i.e. a server or REPL), it can be marked as `partial`.

-Idris, on the other hand, has a totality checker, along with a dependent type system that allows you to make strong guarantees about your programs.
+In addition to totality checking, Idris has a dependent type system that allows you to make strong guarantees about your programs.
+Types can contain values, so things like "a list of length *n*", or even "a balanced binary tree" can be expressed in types.
 Again, I prefer this kind of experience to the alternative.
 Of course, there are plenty of times that I end up fighting with the Idris compiler because it won't let me do something, but often I realize that the thing that I was trying to do was a mistake anyway.
 I'd take Ike as a friend over Henry any day.

 ## In all seriousness...
 As silly as all of this is, I do really believe that a compiler (like a good